SuboptimalEng/orbital/README.md

 # 🛰 Orbital - Video File Browser

 Orbital is a _local-first_ desktop app that allows you to search, filter, and preview video (and image) files on your computer - like YouTube for your local file system.

-### 👉 Orbital (the Mac OS version) is available for purchase on [Gumroad]() 👈
+Follow me on Twitter 👉 [@SuboptimalEng](https://www.twitter.com/SuboptimalEng) 👈 to get notified about future updates.

 ## Demo